kettanaito/naming-cheatsheet/README.md

 ```

 ### `has`
-Describes whether the current context possesses a certain value or state (returns `boolean`).
+Describes whether the current context possesses a certain value or state (usually `boolean`).

 ```js
 /* Bad */